gfitez/strava-animator/README.md

-# Strava animated heatmap generator
+# Strava activity animator

+This program will generate animated gifs/videos from location data of gpx and fit files exported from Strava.
 <details>
 <summary><a>Example 1</a></summary>
 <img src="readme_files/example.gif" alt="drawing" width="300"/>